rizvanium/fox-game/README.md

 Simple tamagotchi type game where you have to take care [feed, clean] of a fox.

 ### Purpose:
-Learn basic frontent project workflow, tools & code architecture.
+Learn basic web project workflow, tools & code architecture.